James Galvin (poet): Biography

 After receiving his MFA, Galvin taught at Murray State University in Kentucky for two years and Humboldt State University in California for three years.
-He later joined the faculty at the prestigious Iowa Writers' Workshop where he continues to teach each year.
+He later joined the faculty at the prestigious Iowa Writers' Workshop, where he continues to teach each year.

 Galvin has published seven poetry collections and a compilation of his work, Resurrection Update: Collected Poems 1975–1997 (Copper Canyon Press, 1997).
-Galvin is also the author of the prose book The Meadow (Henry Holt, 1992), which recounts the hundred-year history of a ranch on the Colorado–Wyoming border; and the novel Fencing the Sky (Henry Holt, 1999), about the destruction of rangelands and concomitant social changes in the western United States.
+Galvin has also written a memoir, The Meadow, (Henry Holt, 1992), which recounts the hundred-year history of the ranch he owns on the Colorado–Wyoming border; and the novel Fencing the Sky (Henry Holt, 1999), about the destruction of rangelands and concomitant social changes in the western United States.

 Galvin has been the recipient of fellowships from the National Endowment for the Arts, the Ingram Merrill Foundation, and the Guggenheim Foundation.